Jce750/1DV610_L2/README.md

 The main implementation can be found in:
   /src/js/components/x-tictactoe/tictactoe.js

+In general it is good to know that the librarys intended use is to create a rectangular 2D game board object.
+It consists of equally sized rectangular cells.
+The cells can have a click function and a text content.
+It is meant to be like a controller for a HTML game board-element and game.
+It has a game analysis tool that can evaluate game-state.

 ## Installation
 In your library-folder, open a command prompt.
 To download a copy of the library run: